Let's start with LPWAN

 Virtually all global operators require FOTA to enable firmware updates that keep networks operating at peak performance.
 However, not all FOTA solutions are created equal.

-When LPWAN emerged as the connectivity solution of choice for IIoT applications, Gemalto foresaw the need for innovation in FOTA efficiency.
+When LPWAN emerged as the connectivity solution of choice for IIoT applications, Thales foresaw the need for innovation in FOTA efficiency.

 The company developed a purpose-driven IoT Cat M module with a small firmware package and an advanced solution for incremental FOTA that balances update needs and LPWAN capabilities.